Pilbara alliances and project –

 Under the terms of the agreement, LIT will report on the ways in which the combined expertise of both companies can be optimised.
 The aim is to enable more complete exploitation of Pilgangoora’s lepidolite mineralised areas by providing feed to produce lithium carbonate for the rapidly expanding global lithium battery industry.

 PLS’s 100%-owned Pilgangoora lithium-tantalum project is located 120 kilometres (‘km’) from Port Hedland in the resource-rich Pilbara region.
-As noted, it is one of the largest new lithium ore (spodumene) deposits in the world, with a globally significant hard-rock spodumene resource.
+As noted, it is one of the largest new lithium ore (spodumene) deposits in the world, with a globally significant hard-rock spodumene reserve with further exploration potential.

 Exploration by LIT